artyomtugaryov/dobblenet/docs/train_detector.md

     python3 -m pip install -r requirements.txt
     ```

-2. Download the Dobble dataset (dobblenet_dataset.zip) from [GitHub releases](https://github.com/artyomtugaryov/dobblenet/releases/latest):
+And than we can download the prepared dataset using scripts from the repository:

     ```sh
     python3 scripts/download_dataset.py --dataset-link https://github.com/artyomtugaryov/dobblenet/releases/download/alpha0.2/dobblenet_dataset.zip
     ```

 The dataset will apear in the `dataset` folder in the root of the repository.

-3. Clone the Darknet repository from the [AlexeyAB fork](https://github.com/AlexeyAB/darknet):
+As we already sad, we use the Darknet repository from the [AlexeyAB fork](https://github.com/AlexeyAB/darknet).
+So, we need to clone it:

     ```sh
     git clone git@github.com:AlexeyAB/darknet.git
     ```

-4. Move dataset files to the folder with the darknet repository:
+And move dataset files to the folder with the darknet repository:

     ```sh
     python3 scripts/spread_dataset.py
     ```